xolan/cv/README.md

 #### Ubuntu

-For converting the cv to a pdf I recommend using wkhtmltopdf.
+For converting the cv to a pdf I recommend using wkhtmltopdf as it handles both the HTML, CSS and Javascript.
+While the output doesn't look exactly like the browser version, it doesn't look terrible.
+Some CSS rules seem to be left out.

 On Ubuntu you should use the patched Qt version instead of the one supplied through apt-get.

 Root